cvarrasi/better-muted-words-twitter-extension/README.md

 No, this extension does not collect or send any data, it simply runs locally in your browser.
 It does not even have analytics, it literally just lives within your Chrome window.

 ### So you suggest to mute <i>topic xyz</i>, does this mean you are in favor/against <i>topic xyz</i>?
-<b>NO VIEW POINT OR OPINION IS EVER EXPRESSED AS PART OF THIS EXTENSION</b> and it never represents the views of the author or the company of the author.
+<b>NO VIEW POINT OR OPINION IS EVER EXPRESSED AS PART OF THIS EXTENSION</b> and no part of this extension ever represents the views of the creator or the company of the creator.
 <br><br>The words found in the extension packs are simply terms that typically identify tweets about a topic.
 It's up to the user to choose what to mute, depending on what they might not want to see in their feeds during their relaxing social media time.<br>

 ## I have suggestions, ideas, bugs, typos